fujitsu-pio/io/README.md

 	to accelerate Fujitsu's social innovations business.

 	As of Dec.
-2014, this project is still on the way from properietary to open source, and thus is not ready to be comfortably used by everyone yet.
+2014, this project is still on the way from properietary to open source, and thus this product is not ready to be comfortably used by everyone yet.

 	We are going to prepare missing parts, e.g. documents, tools, etc., to resolve this situation as soon as possible.